 Many women rarely realise that hormonal changes significantly affect their backs.
 As they age, especially during menopause, lower estrogen levels weaken their bones.
 This condition is called osteoporosis.
 It makes bones more fragile and prone to breaks.
 This can cause severe back pain.

-Prevention: While you can not control your estrogen levels, you can definitely opt for certain preventive measures.
+Prevention: While you cannot control your estrogen levels, you can definitely opt for certain preventive measures.
 Be sure to include calcium- and vitamin D-rich food in your diet or take supplements.
 These nutrients are vital for bone health.
 You can also schedule regular bone density tests to identify early bone health issues.

 Pregnancy is a joyful journey, but it also brings many changes to a woman's body.
 As the baby grows, the gravitational pressure on the belly creates strain on the lower back.
 Additionally, the growing uterus stretches the abdominal muscles that support the back, making the muscles more stringent.